Kotlin/kotlin-spec/docs/src/md/kotlin.core/scoping.md

 The main difference between declaration scopes and statement scopes is that names in the statement scope are bound in the order of appearance.
 It is not allowed to access a value through an identifier in code which (syntactically) precedes the binding itself.
-On the contrary, in declaration scopes it is fully allowed, although initialization cycles may occur leading to possibly undefined behaviour.
+On the contrary, in declaration scopes it is fully allowed, although initialization cycles may occur leading to unspecified behaviour.

 > Note: Kotlin compiler may attempt to detect and report such initialization cycles as compile-time warnings or errors.